NoCheatPlus/Docs/Development/Discussion/Design.md

 * Add examples to wiki.
 * May add a named sets configuration for  (name -> active, flags, blocks) for doors and the like, disabled by default.

-## Detect abusing vanilla fall damage
+## Prevent abusing vanilla to deal damage

+Cheat clients may use various ways to let vanilla deal fall damage.

+### Fall damage
 Clients can force vanilla fall damage by accumulating fall distance and faking the onground flag.

 Thinkable solutions: